nnecklace/acskl/documents/architecture.md

 ### Login

-Login works as follows.
+The following sequence flow dipicts a successful login, and it works as follows.
 The above sequence is the return sequence.

 <img src="https://raw.githubusercontent.com/nnecklace/acskl/master/documents/diagrams/login-sequence.png" width="800px"/>